MaqboolSaiyed/WebResearchAgent/DOCUMENTATION.md

 ## Deployment

+### Render Deployment
-The application is designed to be deployed on Render, which provides:
+The application can be deployed on Render, which provides:
 - Easy deployment from GitHub
 - Automatic scaling
 - HTTPS support
-- Free tier for testing and development
+- Free tier for testing and development (0.1 CPU, 512MB RAM)
+- Default timeout of 10 seconds

+### Vercel Deployment
+The application is now optimized for deployment on Vercel with the following specifications:
+- **CPU Allocation**: 0.6 CPU (6x more than Render's free tier)
+- **Memory**: 1026MB RAM (2x more than Render's free tier)
+- **Timeout**: 60 seconds (increased from the default 10 seconds)

+To deploy on Vercel:
+1. Connect your GitHub repository to Vercel
+2. Configure the following settings:
+   - Framework Preset: Flask
+   - Build Command: `pip install -r requirements.txt`
+   - Output Directory: `./`
+   - Install Command: `pip install -r requirements.txt`
+3. Add your environment variables (GEMINI_API_KEY and SERPAPI_KEY) in the Vercel dashboard
+4. Set the Function Execution Timeout to 60 seconds in the Vercel project settings

+The Vercel deployment offers significantly better performance with higher resource limits and longer timeout periods, which helps resolve the issue of getting results from only one website.

 ### Deployed Instance